-Several months ago I began a post about bullying, but after I read through it, I stopped short.
-My words sounded very bitter.
-Could I still be bitter about something that happened twenty-five years ago?
-I wouldn’t have thought so, but reading my words, it was clear that I was.
-Funny how writing about something helped show me my own bitterness that I didn’t know was there.
+When I began to write about about my bullying experience, I stopped short after I read through my words.
+They sounded very bitter.
+Could I still be bitter about something that happened so long ago?
+I wouldn’t have thought so, but reading through my narrative, it was clear that I was.
+Funny how writing about something helped show me my own bitterness, that I didn’t know was there.

-It was my freshman year at a boarding high school, and let me just say there was a lot of bullying by the upper classmen that year.
+It was my freshman year at a boarding high school.
+There was a lot of bullying by the upper class-men that year!
 What I experienced seems very minor compared to the stories of some of the others.

 We all had to work twenty hours each week.
 My first year I got kitchen duty.
 I actually loved my job in the kitchen except for one hour each morning, when I was placed with four senior girls.
-The cook seemed to think that the group was very capable because he would leave us a list of things to finish during the hour and then come back to check on us just before it was time for us to go to the next class.
+The cook seemed to think that the group was very capable, because he would leave us a list of things to finish during the hour.
+Then he would come back to check on us just before time for us to go to the next class.

 Sometimes the girls would lock me in the big walk-in freezer.
-I didn’t really think they would leave me in there, but I am a bit claustrophobic, so I always dreaded when they would send me to get things.
-One girl was especially mean and would do things like lift up my skirt on the stairs when she was behind me.
+I didn’t really think they would leave me in there, but since I am a bit claustrophobic, I always dreaded when they would send me to get things.
+One girl was especially mean and would do things like lift up my skirt on the stairs!

 Two of the girls were just mean–to everyone and all the time.
 I was afraid of them.
 The other two were otherwise nice girls, and if they saw me when the mean girls were not present, they were always civil.
 You know, it was the nicer girls I resented the most.
 I knew that they knew better.
 They came from good families and were raised right, yet when they were with the other two, they were just as mean.
 In my mind they weren’t just mean, they were hypocrites.
 I really had the most difficult time forgiving them.